Tests

 1. Add a new cmocka test in a source file under tests/e2e.

-2. Create a chain: use the primitives in Filters to easily create chains, rules, and matchers.
-Remember to set the attach=no option on the chain to avoid blocking your host’s traffic!
+2. Create a chain: use the primitives in Filters to easily create chains, rules, and matchers. bf_test_chain_get will automatically disable attachment of the chain and generate a custom name for the BPF program prefixed with bf_e2e_.

 Example